Emily Pepys: Journal

 The Journal of Emily Pepys itself takes up 60 printed pages – two pages of the manuscript are missing – and covers six months of 1844–1845 spent in the family home, Hartlebury Castle, the official residence of the Bishop of Worcester.
 It was written when Emily was ten.
 It found its way into the possession of a family called Nutt, but it is not known how.
 There it was discovered on a shelf in the family house by a 14-year-old girl, later Dee Cooper, who instigated its publication.
-As Gillian Avery points out in her introduction, it is all the more interesting and informative because it was not an assignment given by an adult, but a private diary containing "all the matters that are usually forgotten by the time the mature adult adult comes to write memoirs."
+As Gillian Avery points out in her introduction, it is all the more interesting and informative because it was not an assignment given by an adult, but a private diary containing "all the matters that are usually forgotten by the time the mature adult comes to write memoirs."
 The journal also featured in a 1991 American anthology of female English diary writings.

 Emily is vocal and intelligent beyond her years; her journal is coherent and frank, giving a glimpse of busy life in a wealthy clerical family.
 Like many at that time, Emily was much concerned with moral values and matters of obedience and self-improvement.
 She is impressed by Charlotte Anley's popular didactic novel Influence...: "I think it did me a lot of good, the 'Ellen' there was so like me...
 Since I read that I have felt much happier" (15 July).
 She goes on to admit how she "began speaking crossly" when told she had to go to bed earlier.
 Other reading matter around that time included Martin Chuzzlewit, which was appearing in parts (18 July), and a ghost story called "White Lady", while out in the park with her sister Louisa (20 July).
 Later she chose The Pickwick Papers from a box of books that arrived from Cawthorn's circulating library, "as I know I may read that, and the others I may not read until Mama comes home."